Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - The world of imagination.
 So that was it?
 No wonder he was mentioning about how that one guy wanted to live in his own dream world.
-He also wanted to live in that world since he was not able to escape from the reality world.
+He also wanted to live in that world since he was not able to escape from the real world.
 Ironic?

 Eleventh Story: Searching (尋)

 - Jimmy Au.
 One of those worth-watching roles of Jimmy since he was both hilarious and clever.
-His trade-mark was shooting six bullets into suspects/murderers.
+His trademark was shooting six bullets into suspects/murderers.

 - Another hilarious one.